 Term Loan C was established in February 2021.
 With respect to Term Loan C, the Company has drawn \$27,000.
 Proceeds net of transaction costs were \$26,413.
 In September 2022, in connection with the establishment of Term Loan D, noted below, Term Loan C repayment terms were revised.
 For the first six months, commencing September 2022, the Company paid interest only.
 Thereafter, the Company was to make principal and interest payments, with such principal payments being equal to \$500 per month.
 Pricing is set at Bank of Montreal's Prime Rate plus 4.0% per annum.
-Effective interest of \$2,523 was recognized during the year ended December 31, 2023 (December 31, 2022 - \$2,002).
-The maturity date of this facility is September 2025, however, in November 2023, the Company fully repaid the then outstanding balance of Term Loan C, except for an exit fee.
+Effective interest of \$nil was recognized during the three months ended March 31, 2024 (three months ended March 31, 2023 - \$600).
+The maturity date of this facility is September 2025, however, in November 2023, the Company fully repaid the then outstanding balance of Term Loan C, except for an exit fee of \$530.